Notice

 CASE NO. 9723

-A pre-hearing conference in the above-entitled matter is scheduled for Thursday, April 25, 2024 at 10:00 a.m., via virtual platform, concerning Crockett Solar I, LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.
+A public comment hearing in the above-entitled matter is scheduled for Monday, July 15, 2024 at 7:00 p.m., via virtual platform, concerning Crockett Solar I, LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.

-Anyone wishing to observe the live stream of the hearing may do so via the Public Utility Law Judge Division’s YouTube Channel, https://bit.ly/2X6wLiP.
+If you would like to speak at the hearing, please send an email to psc.pulj@gmail.com by 12:00 Noon on Friday, July 12, 2024.
+Otherwise, anyone wishing to observe the live stream of the hearing may do so via the Public Utility Law Judge Division’s YouTube Channel, https://bit.ly/2X6wLiP.
 Any questions about the hearing should be directed to psc.pulj@gmail.com.
-At the pre-hearing conference, any preliminary matters will be discussed, including consideration of any petitions to intervene that have been filed, and the establishment of a procedural schedule.

-Petitions to intervene may be filed electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Executive Secretary, Andrew S. Johnston, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, by 5:00 PM on Wednesday April 24, 2024, and must reference Case No. 9723.
+Written comments on the proposed Project may be submitted electronically through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, MD 21202, and must reference Case No. 9723.
 Pursuant to the Commission's March 13, 2020 Notice of Waiver and Relaxed Filing Requirements, no paper copies need be submitted if the filing is public in nature and no more than 25 pages in length.
 The Commission encourages parties to use the Commission’s “e-file” system for filing.
-Instructions for e-filing are found under the “Tools” section of the Commission’s website.
+Instructions for e-filing are found under the “Tools” section of the Commission’s website under the “Make a Public Comment” tab, which can be accessed via the following link: https://www.psc.state.md.us/make-a-public-comment/.

 Crockett Solar Project